crmne/paolino.me/_posts/2026-05-12-turbo-frames-in-jekyll.md

 That gets you most of the way there.

-## Do not Turbo everything
+## Don't Turbo everything

 The mistake is to get excited and start targeting every link.

-Do not do that.
+Don't do that.

 Some links should always be normal: